 Life 3.0 by Max Tegmark – How will AI change healthcare, jobs, justice, or war?
 Max Tegmark is a professor at MIT who has written this provocative and engaging book about the future.
 He tries to answer a lot of questions like What is intelligence?
 Can a machine have a consciousness?
 Can we control AI? … This is a great introduction even for non-technical people.

-AI Superpowers: China, Silicon Valley, and the New World Order by Kai-Fu Lee – Book is about incredible progress in AI in China.
+AI Superpowers: China, Silicon Valley, and the New World Order by Kai-Fu Lee – A book about the incredible progress in AI in China.

 Deep Learning for Coders with fastai and PyTorch by Jeremy Howard and Sylvain Gugger – Another great book for coders.
 Code examples are in the PyTorch framework.
 Jeremy Howard is a famous researcher and developer in the AI community.
 His fastai project helps millions of people to get into deep learning.

+There are many more interesting books oriented for software developers like Deep Learning with Python by François Chollet.
 Looking for more hardcore books with math equations?
 Then try Deep Learning by MIT Press.
 Are you interested in classic approaches, then many university students will remember preparing for exams with Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig or the Bishop’s Pattern Recognition and Machine Learning.
-(These two are a bit advanced and many topics are for a master or even Ph.D. level).
+(These two are a bit advanced and many topics are for a master or even PhD level.)

 MIT Technology Review is a great magazine with the latest news and trends in technology and future innovations.
 The magazine covers also other interesting topics as biotechnology, blockchain, space, climate change, and more.
 There is a print or digital access option for you.

 - Tesla AI, Tesla Autopilot, PyTorch at Tesla by Andrej Karpathy – simply an amazing look under the hood of how Tesla is building their autopilot.